naiquevin/emacs-config/README.md

 # Emacs Configuration

-This is my emacs configuration which I use both at work and home.
+This is my emacs configuration which I use both on my work laptop (running OS X) as well as personal laptop (running Ubuntu).

 ## Organization of code & config